Stress, defined as emotional tension or mental strain, is all too common of a feeling for many of us.

 Research suggests a link between high levels of stress and the onset of depression.

-One study of over 800 women investigated the link between different types of stress and major depression.
+One of over 800 women investigated the link between different types of stress and major depression.

 During the study, the researchers found that both chronic and acute stress events contributed to a greater incidence of depression in women.

-Another observational study examined stress levels of the working age population.
+Another examined stress levels of the working age population.
 The participants’ overall stress levels and symptoms were measured.
 Depression was more common in people who reported higher levels of stress.

 - Reach out to a mental health professional.